 Both brands have been leaders in online bookings for on-demand charter.
 Skyjet’s Explorer jet card will now be offered under the PrivateFly moniker.
 Explorer provides guaranteed availability and fixed one-way rates.
 Its annual membership fee is being discounted from $9,500 to $5,000, a savings of 47%.
 The offer is valid through the end of April.

-Explorer allows the ability to share membership benefits with up to four authorized users, and includes deicing.
-Light jets are priced at $4,975 per hour ranging to $11,167 for large cabin jets, including 7.5% Federal Excise Tax.
+Explorer allows the ability to share membership benefits with up to four authorized users and includes deicing.
+Light jets are priced at $4,975 per hour ranging to $11,167 for large-cabin jets, excluding 7.5% Federal Excise Tax.
 Along with Wheels Up and Jet Linx, Explorer is one of a handful of pay-as-you-go guaranteed availability, fixed rate programs.

 In terms of integrating the two brands, Directional said the combination will double PrivateFly’s size.
 The integration also means it will be Directional’s singular on-demand offering for private jet travel.
 It will sit alongside fractional ownership provider Flexjet and jet card seller Sentient Jet.

 There will be sales teams based in Boston, Ft.
 Lauderdale, New York, Dallas and London.
 PrivateFly’s restructured U.S. sales team will be led by Michael Hall, who becomes senior vice president of sales.
 He brings 10 years with Skyjet and Sentient Jet.

 The integration brings Sentient’s vetted aircraft network to the combined entity.
 PrivateFly is independently audited as an Argus certified broker and Wyvern Broker.
 It’s an active member of industry bodies including NBAA, EBAA and BACA.